• Skip to primary navigation

 Outdoor Christmas Planter Decor Tips

 Keep adding branches in until it looks nice and full.
-Pretty much the only trick to making your Christmas planter look really good is to use lots of branches.
+The only trick to making your Christmas planter look good is to use lots of branches.
 Also, use different types so there are different textures in your finished display.

-The height, the different textures, the lights, and the splash of color make it looks interesting.
+The height, the different textures, the lights, and the splash of color make it look interesting.

-I had some big red berry picks, so I just bent those to spread them out and added them to the planter.
+I had some big red berry picks, so I bent them to spread them out and added them to the planter.

 FREE SIGN UP